South Dakota Court Records

 After the testimonies, the defense attorney shall open their arguments, and the defendant will do the same.
 Afterward, the prosecutor will be allowed to conclude the complaint to the jury.

-After the presiding judge has given the instructions, the jurors must come to a unanimous verdict concerning the defendant.
+After the presiding judge has given the instructions, the jurors are expected to reach a unanimous verdict concerning the defendant.
 Essentially, in South Dakota circuit courts, if a criminal case is tried without a jury, the judge will decide the case.
-Usually, the judge gives the judgment at the hearing, but sometimes the judge will require more time to reach a verdict.
+Usually, the judge gives the judgment at the hearing, but sometimes, the judge requires more time to reach a verdict.

 Can You Be Put on Trial Twice for the Same Crime in South Dakota?

-No. Persons in South Dakota cannot be made to face trial twice for the same offense—this is according to the Fifth Amendment of the U.S constitution, also known as the double jeopardy clause.
-This law prevents persons that have been convicted or acquitted from being indicted again for that same offense.
+No. South Dakotans cannot be made to face trial twice for the same offense—this is according to the Fifth Amendment of the U.S. Constitution, also known as the double jeopardy clause.
+This law prevents persons who have been convicted or acquitted from being indicted again for that same offense.
 However, such persons may be made to face trial in two separate states if both states consider the act a breach of their laws.

 How Do I Lookup a Criminal Court Case in South Dakota?